 What is schizophreniform disorder?

-- Expresses emotions
+- Expresses emotions.

-- Relates to others
+- Relate to others.

 How common is schizophreniform disorder?

-The disorder occurs equally in men and in women between the ages of 18 and 24.
+The disorder occurs equally in men and women between the ages of 18 and 24.
 However, it often strikes men at a younger age.
 In women, it most often occurs between the ages of 24 and 35.

 What are the symptoms of schizophreniform disorder?